Earlston: Early history

 Earlston was historically called Arcioldun or Prospect Fort, with reference to Black Hill (1003 ft), on the top of which can still be traced the concentric rings of the British fort for which it was named.
 It is also said to be possible to make out the remains of the cave-dwellings of the Votadini, the tribal confederation in this part of Scotland.

 In the 12th and 13th centuries the Lindsays and the Earls of March and Dunbar were the chief baronial families.

 Also of historical interest is the ivy-clad ruin of the Rhymer's Tower, a keep said to date from as early as the 13th century.
 It is the traditional residence of Thomas Learmonth, commonly called Thomas of Ercildoune, or Thomas the Rhymer, poet, prophet, and legendary friend of the Elves, who was born here about 1225, more likely in a small house which preceded the later Tower-house.

-Residents of early Earlston (Earlstons) have since spread afar, with some travelling to the United States of America in the early 1800s.
-But the vast majority of Earlstons (surname) have taken residence in the Black Country, West Midlands in England.
-Travelling to the Black Country in the early 1700s, they have set up a strong residence, governed by middle child of the Earlston three brothers, Lord Dale.
-Parents to the three brothers are Lady Meta Earlston (mother) and Lord Mark Earlston (father).